 - Pour mixture into baking dish and bake for 40 minutes.
 The center should be set.
 Remove from the oven and allow to cool for 5-10 minutes before serving.

 - While the oatmeal is baking, make the icing.
 In a bowl, use an electric mixer to cream the cream cheese for about 1 minute, until smooth.
-Add in 2 tbsp of maple syrup and vanilla, mixing until smooth.
+Add in 2 tablespoon of maple syrup and vanilla, mixing until smooth.
 Add more maple syrup to reach the consistency you want!

 - Use rolled/old-fashioned oats or quick oats, totally up to you!